stan-dev/stanc3/README.md

 * tuples or structs
 * missing data
 * automated vectorization
+* `extern` for FFI w/ gradients

 # Roadmap
 1. Get a simple language working end to end in Rust (and maybe OCaml to compare).
-This means all 4 phases (though optimization can be simple).
+This means all 4 phases (though all can be simple).
     1. TODO: Typechecking phase
     1. TODO: Optimization phase
     1. TODO: FFI with simple AOT compiled Math library